secretstartups/handbook/blog/release-posts/index.html.md

 **IMPORTANT: The MR should not be merged until after the release post is live on the 22nd or the images will not display.** After the release post is live, but before merging, the branch should be checked out and the content checked in GDK to make sure that all images are displaying, links are accurate, and that the What's New items are part of the final release post.
 Only once those are confirmed should the MR be merged.
 Typically this means the What's New content will be live on the 23rd or 24th, depending on maintainer reviews.

-### Release 16.6 and onwards - Creating an MR for What's New entries
+### Release 16.6 and later - Creating an MR for What's New entries

-This section is for release 16.6 and onwards.
-For release 16.5 and prior please see the previous section [Creating an MR for What's New entries](#creating-an-mr-for-whats-new-entries).
+This section is for release 16.6 and later.
+For releases up to and including 16.5, please see the previous [Creating an MR for What's New entries](#creating-an-mr-for-whats-new-entries).
 {: .alert .alert-gitlab-orange}

 [Video walkthrough of the process](https://youtu.be/GxKooIAknM8)